NCAR/ncar-python-tutorial/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 To use the Cheyenne compute nodes, we recommend using JupyterLab via NCAR's JupyterHub deployment.
-This jupyter hub is accessible at ``https://jupyterhub.ucar.edu/ch``
+This jupyter hub is accessible at ``https://jupyterhub.ucar.edu/ch``.
+You must have a Cheyenne account.
+The spawning screen will look like this (below):
+but with your project account specified.

 .. image:: https://i.imgur.com/gLugukz.png
    :alt: JHUB